jsbaan/jsbaan.github.io/_posts/2025-10-17-can-coding-agents-help-write-scientific-code-responsibly.md

 ### Unit and integration tests

 After working as an ML engineer I’ve always found it strange that we generally never write tests in NLP/AI research.
-To some extend this make sense: research code changes rapidly; you’re often writing it alone; writing and maintaining tests is time consuming; and it can be hard to write meaningful tests that mock or run big, stochastic models.
+To some extent this makes sense: research code changes rapidly; you’re often writing it alone; writing and maintaining tests is time consuming; and it can be hard to write meaningful tests that mock or run big, stochastic models.
 Still, I think it’s good practice to include tests.

 Creating - and particularly maintaining - unit/integration tests with Claude Code is so much faster.
 This gave me more confidence in my codebase.
 A very cool thing is that, since Claude can run anything, it can run these tests too, iteratively improving its own code similar to how I would work myself.

 One caveat: tests still need to be designed and reviewed with care.
-Just saying “write tests for this script/function often results in a lot of tests that didn’t quite capture what was important to me.
+Just saying “write tests for this script/function" often results in a lot of tests that didn’t quite capture what was important to me.
 Similarly, just saying “fix these failing tests” makes Claude either adapt the test to the new code or vice versa, and the difference can be crucial.

 In this sense, tests can also give a false sense of security.